Sauropod hiatus: Background

 Around the end of the Early Jurassic, sauropods, a clade of large, long-necked dinosaurs, established themselves as the "dominant group" of large herbivores in land-based environments, possibly following a global warming event.
 They achieved global distribution, becoming a significant and diverse component of Mesozoic ecosystems.
-The term "sauropod hiatus" was coined by researchers Spencer G. Lucas and Adrian P. Hunt in 1989 to describes how fossils of the clade become scarce in western North America near the beginning of the Late Cretaceous.
+Sauropods were highly successful in North America during the Late Jurassic; the Morrison Formation of the western United States preserves one of the best-known of all sauropod faunas, with 24 recognized sauropod species.
+The fossil record of North American sauropods is poor for the first half of the Early Cretaceous, but later in the Early Cretaceous, several lineages of sauropod are known from North America, including turiasaurs such as Moabosaurus, brachiosaurids such as Cedarosaurus, and somphospondyls such as Astrophocaudia.